mathewtroy/mathewtroy/README.md

 <details><summary> Show more </summary>

+- **React Application Whiteboard:**
+  | JavaScript, React, HTML, CSS.
+  - The "Whiteboard React" project is a web application developed using the React library.
+The primary goal of the application is to create an interactive drawing board with various functionalities.

+- **Private Library:**
+  | Java Spring Boot, PostgreSQL.
+  - The "Private Library" app employs Spring, JPA, and REST in a Maven project, with crucial dependencies like Spring Boot Starter Web and Data JPA.

 - **Website with travel packages:**
   | HTML, CSS, JavaScript, MySQL, PHP.
   - Designed and built a full-stack travel package website, implementing security measures against XSS, \